Northwest Territory: Settlement

 Putnam and Cutler insisted the Northwest Territory be a free territory, with no slavery.
-They were both from Puritan New England, and the Puritans strongly believed that slavery was morally wrong.
 The Northwest Territory doubled the size of the United States, and establishing it as free of slavery proved to be of tremendous importance in the following decades.
 It encompassed what became Ohio, Indiana, Illinois, Michigan, Wisconsin and part of Minnesota.

 Putnam, in the Puritan tradition, was influential in establishing education in the Northwest Territory.
 Substantial amounts of land were set aside for schools.
 Putnam had been one of the primary benefactors in the founding of Leicester Academy in Massachusetts, and similarly, in 1798, he created the plan for the construction of the Muskingum Academy (now Marietta College) in Ohio.
 In 1780, the directors of the Ohio Company appointed him superintendent of all its affairs relating to settlement north of the Ohio River.
 In 1796, he was commissioned by President George Washington as Surveyor-General of United States Lands.
 In 1788, he served as a judge in the Northwest Territory's first court.
 In 1802, he served in the convention to form a constitution for the State of Ohio.

 In the 1800 United States census, following the passage of an organic act by the 6th U.S. Congress creating the Indiana Territory in 1800, seven counties in the Northwest Territory reported the following population counts:

 According to the 1800 Census of the United States, the Northwest Territory (i.e. the pending state of Ohio) had a population, excluding Native Americans, of over 45,000, and Indiana Territory, a population of about 5,600.
 By the time of Ohio statehood, there were as many as 50 named towns in Northwest and Indiana Territories, a few, like Vincennes, with thousands of settlers, and dozens of unnamed settlements below the Treaty Line in Ohio.